By Bob DeMarco

 Why do the deeply forgetful follow us all over the place, call out our name when they can't see us, and get mean spirited when we leave them alone?

-Simple really.
-They rely on us.
 They need us so they can stay attached to the world.
 The world is a scary place for the deeply forgetful at times.
 They just can't sort things out on their own.
-So they look for the one thing that is always constant, always tangible - You.
+So they look for the one thing that is always constant, always tangible -

 In order to successfully adapt you need to use your brain.
-Ironic?
+Ironic isn't it?
+They can no longer use their brain effectively, so they rely on you to use your brain.

 If you complain about the same thing over and over and over - stop it.
 Instead ask yourself, why isn't what I am doing working?